 Weather is always a factor in Oklahoma during golf tournaments.
 The OJGT always makes every effort to complete each event in its entirety.
-However weather sometimes dictates changes in format.
-Safety is always the top concern when weather threatens, and then course playability is secondary, followed by available daylight after the weather condition subsides.
+However, weather sometimes dictates changes in format.
+Safety is always the top concern when weather threatens, course playability is secondary, followed by available daylight after the weather condition subsides.
 These are the main factors in their priority.

 EVACUATIONS: When course evacuations are necessary, we will always try to give groups ample time to clear the course without delay.
 When a round is stopped because of dangerous weather, the players are to mark their ball and proceed immediately to a place of shelter.
 In these cases the player is NEVER TO PLAY ANOTHER STROKE even if it means completing a hole.